Table of Contents

 Make Huai Yang Style Sweet and Sour Sauce while waiting on the fish:

-Garnishing and Adding Sauce to the Fish:
+Garnishing and Drizzle Sauce on the Fish:

 Notes